In response to Coronavirus (COVID-19), the Government has announced measures to support businesses.

 - small charity properties in receipt of charitable business rates relief which would otherwise have been eligible for Small Business Rates Relief

-- bed and breakfasts which pay Council Tax rather than Business Rates
+- bed and breakfasts that are liable for Council Tax rather than Business Rates

 It is expected that the total funding available for this scheme, will largely be allocated to businesses within these priority areas.
 Any residual funding will be used to support other businesses which were not eligible for the Small Business Grant Fund or the Retail, Hospitality and Leisure Grants Fund.
 Applications will need to meet the national and local criteria.